eliroc98/dialogue_coherence/README.md

 [^ye2021]:
     Ye, Zheng, Liucun Lu, Lishan Huang, Liang Lin, and Xiaodan Liang.
 “Towards Quantifiable Dialogue Coherence Evaluation.”
 In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), 2718–29.
 Online: Association for Computational Linguistics, 2021. https://doi.org/10.18653/v1/2021.acl-long.211.

+[^pang2020]:
+    Pang, Bo, Erik Nijkamp, Wenjuan Han, Linqi Zhou, Yixian Liu, and Kewei Tu.
+“Towards Holistic and Automatic Evaluation of Open-Domain Dialogue Generation.”
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, 3619–29.
+Online: Association for Computational Linguistics, 2020. https://doi.org/10.18653/v1/2020.acl-main.333.

+[^williams2018]:
+    Williams, Adina, Nikita Nangia, and Samuel Bowman.
+“A Broad-Coverage Challenge Corpus for Sentence Understanding through Inference.”
+In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers), 1112–22.
+New Orleans, Louisiana: Association for Computational Linguistics, 2018. https://doi.org/10.18653/v1/N18-1101.